-- Come too close to the husky bowl with food or take it away from the dog, while dog is eating.
+- Come too close to the husky bowl with food or take it away from the dog, while the dog is eating.
 Explain to your child that you can not approach the animal’s bowl when the husky is eating, as it might irritate the animal.

 - Make sure that the child does not approach the husky frontally.
 Instead, ask them to turn their body slightly to the side.
 Your child should avoid bending over the dog’s face, not to touch roughly his head, legs, or back and not to shout in the dog’s face.
 Most dogs are comfortable being petted on the chest, the shoulders, and the base of the neck.
 When petting these areas, teach your children to reach in from the side, rather than moving the hand over the top of the dog’s head.

-- Steal toys from each other.
+- Steal toys from the dog.
 Parents should make sure that the child and the husky do not use the same toys.
 To build tolerance when your child accidentally takes a husky’s toy, dogs can be trained to give up their toys for a reward or special treatment.

 Firstly, the dog perceives the child as a member of her family, as an integral part of it.
 Secondly, a husky who is well integrated into the family, seeks peaceful relations with the child, just as with other family members and relatives.
 To do this, husky tries to avoid conflicts, either trying to physically get out of unpleasant situations or to show some negative attitude to what is happening by means of reconciliation.